Fantasy Football Cheat Sheet | The Dynamic Draft War Room

 16. Positional tiers – See where value clearly drops off

 Sometimes the gap between two players at the same position is small.
 But sometimes there’s a big drop-off in projections between players.
-And you need to see that in the middle of your draft.
+You need to see that in the middle of your draft.
 And you need to see it at a quick glance.
+The Draft War Room shows you which tier every player falls in.

 17. Strength of schedule – Add a guy with a cream puff schedule